 3.2 Pathogenicity Test of P. colocasiae Isolates

-Figure 3 shows the results of the Pathogenicity test three days after inoculation at 25 oC.
+Figure 4 shows the results of the Pathogenicity test three days after inoculation at 25 oC.
 Water droplets could be observed in the container as well as brown lesions which had developed at the point of inoculation on the leaf disc and had grown rapidly with a red-brown water droplet oozing it.
-The organism re-isolated was also similar morphologically to the one used for the inoculation.
+The fungus re-isolated was also similar morphologically to the one used for the inoculation.

 Figure 4.
-Lesion developed on taro leaf segments during the Pathogenicity test
+Lesion developed on taro leaf segments during the pathogenicity test

 3.3 Effects of Different Rates of Fungicides on Radial Growth of P. Colocasiae